johnfawole/learned-useEffect-in-React/README.md

 ## `useEffect`

 This hook adds style to a button when you hover over it.
 I'll be learning hooks for the next couple of days.
+I learned this from [Queen](https://egghead.io/blog/use-react-s-usestate-and-useeffect-hooks).

 ## Available Scripts